mlochbaum/BQN/tutorial/list.md

 ## List notation

 There are three kinds of list notation in BQN.
-Every one has a subject role, even though expressions used inside it might have other roles.
+Each of them has a subject role overall, even if expressions used inside it might have other roles.
 First, a *string* is a list of characters, and is written by placing those characters in double quotes.

     "Text!"

 <!--GEN prim.bqn
 Primitives ⟨"""%%String", "⟨%(%Start list", "⟩%)%End list", "⋄%;%Separator", ",%%Separator"⟩ -->
-Only one character needs to be escaped to place it in a string: the double quote, which is escaped by writing it twice.
+Just one character needs to be escaped to be used a string: the double quote has to be written twice—a lone double quote would end the string, of course.
 Any other character, including a newline, can be placed directly in a string.
+For example, `"'"""` is a string with two characters, the single and double quote.

 Second, *list notation* uses angle brackets `⟨⟩`.
 The *elements* in the list are kept apart with one of the three *separator* characters: `,`, `⋄`, and newline.
 Anything can be used as an element, even a function, or a modifier like `∘`.
 Here's a list containing a number, a 2-modifier, a string, and a non-string list: